orval-labs/orval/docs/src/pages/guides/fetch.md

 title: Fetch
 ---

-<a href="https://developer.mozilla.org/en-US/docs/Web/API/fetch" target="_blank">The `fetch` API</a> has the advantage of reducing the bundle size of the application compared to using `Axios`.
+The `fetch` API has the advantage of reducing the bundle size of the application compared to using `Axios`.
 It can also act as an `http client` in server-side frameworks and edge computing runtimes such as `Cloudflare`, `Vercel Edge` and `Deno`.

 You should have an `OpenAPI` specification and an `Orval` config where you define the mode as `fetch`.